nerabits/Surge-Manual/scripting/common.md

 ### Manually Trigger

-You can manually trigger a script on Surge iOS, by long pressing on the script or using the system Shortcuts.app.
+You can manually trigger a script on Surge iOS by long pressing on the script or using the system Shortcuts.app.

-If you use Shortcuts to trigger a script, you may optionally pass a parameter to the script, and use `$intent.parameter` to retrieve it.
+If you use Shortcuts to trigger a script, you may optionally pass a parameter to the script and use `$intent.parameter` to retrieve it.